Kong/docs.konghq.com/app/konnect/legacy/runtime-manager/gateway-runtime-kubernetes.md

-2. Return to {{site.konnect_short_name}} and copy the codeblock in the **Step 2.
+2. Return to {{site.konnect_short_name}} and copy the code block in the **Step 2.
 Configuration Parameters** section.

     ![Konnect Runtime Parameters](/assets/images/docs/konnect/konnect-runtime-manager.png)

-3. Paste the codeblock into your `values.yaml` file.
+3. Paste the code block into your `values.yaml` file.
 It should look something like this:

     ```yaml